Bgajski/PIN.Espace/README.md

 VSITE.PIN.Espace is a Blazor-based template application designed for educational purposes.
 It includes CRUD operations and features to support tournament management.

-# Features
-CRUD Operations

-Create: Allows users to add new entities to the database, such as LAN events and games.

-Read: Fetch and display data from the database, providing detailed views of entities.

-Update: Modify existing records in the database, ensuring data remains current and accurate.

-Delete: Remove entities from the database, maintaining data integrity and relevance.

-Display of Tournaments

-Fetch and Display Details: The LanDisplayRepository is used to retrieve and display LAN event details, including event name, game genre, game name, number of teams, reward, start and end dates, and price.

 # DataAccess

 Database Context: The context class (ApplicationDbContext) that manages the database connection and is used to query and save data.
 It includes: